beetlefinder/go-server/README.md

 `make` command depends on `make get` (one time at installation only), so don't skip `make get` command.

+Copy `./config/config.yml.example` to `./config/config.yml` and make some needed changes.

 ## Build

 ```sh